Meet our master engraver Lucio and dive into his work

 Lucio & his artistic work

-Lucio has been working in the Venetian glass etching field since ages.
+Lucio has been working in the Venetian glass etching field for years.

-He is from Murano in fact, the beautiful tiny little isle famous for the glass working and shaping technique.
+He is from Murano in fact, the beautiful tiny little island famous for the glass working and shaping techniques.

-We can say he is literally born into art as Lucio’s father was one of the men who create glass in the glass factory.
+We can say he was literally born into art, as Lucio’s father was one of the men who crafted glass in the furnace.

-Lucio creates whatever ones can imagine.
-From the traditional Venetian motives to beautiful animals or abstract shapes.
+Lucio can create whatever your imagination wills.
+From the traditional Venetian motives to beautiful animals to abstract shapes.